RUPANARAYANAN-R/-heart-guard-ai/README.md

 See the open issues for a full list of proposed features and known issues.

 Contributing
-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.
+Contributions are greatly appreciated.
 Please follow these steps:

 Fork the Project